brennane/RepRapGuru/Kit_Review.md

 # Kit quality

 Worth buying?
-A qualified yes.
+A qualified yes!

 Buy it if you are relatively confident in tinkering and willing to accept having to figure out whether you are facing a part problem, build problem, or calibration issue.